Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs take on Corbin Carroll and the Arizona Diamondbacks on Saturday at 2:20 PM ET, in the third of a four-game series at Wrigley Field.
+The Arizona Diamondbacks and Corbin Carroll hit the field at Wrigley Field against Cody Bellinger and the Chicago Cubs on Sunday.

-The Cubs are -140 moneyline favorites for this matchup with the Diamondbacks (+115).
+The Diamondbacks are +120 moneyline underdogs for this matchup against the favored Cubs (-145).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.